 For ozone, an “F” grade was set to generally correlate with the number of unhealthy air days that would place a county in nonattainment for the ozone standard.

 For short-term particle pollution, fewer unhealthy air days are required for an F than for nonattainment under the PM2.5 standard.
-The national air quality standard is set to allow two percent of the days during the three years to exceed 35 µg/m3 (called a “98th percentile” form) before violating the standard.
+The 2006 24-hour PM2.5 standard is set to allow two percent of the days during the three years to exceed 35 µg/m(called a “98th percentile” form) before violating the standard.
 That would be roughly 21 unhealthy days in three years.
-The grading used in this report would allow only about one percent of the days to be over 35 µg/m3 (called a “99th percentile” form).
+The grading used in this report would allow only about one percent of the days to be over 35 µg/m3 (called a “99th percentile” form) of the PM2.5.
 The American Lung Association supports using the tighter limits in a 99th percentile form as a more appropriate standard that is intended to protect the public from short-term episodes or spikes in pollution.

 Weighted averages allow comparisons to be drawn based on severity of air pollution.
-For example, if one county had nine orange days and no red days, it would earn a weighted average of 3.0 and a D grade.
-However, another county that had only eight orange days but also two red days, which signify days with more serious air pollution, would receive an F. That second county would have a weighted average of 3.7.
+For example, if one county experienced nine orange days and no red days, it would earn a weighted average of 3.0 and a D grade.
+However, another county that experienced only eight orange days but also two red days, which signify days with more serious air pollution, would receive an F. That second county would have a weighted average of 3.7.

-Design value is the calculated concentration of a pollutant based on the form of the national ambient air quality standard and is used by EPA to determine whether the air quality in a county meets the standard.
+A design value is the calculated concentration of a pollutant based on the form of the National Ambient Air Quality Standard and is used by EPA to determine whether the air quality in a county meets the standard.
 Counties were ranked by design value.
-Metropolitan areas were ranked by the highest design value among the counties within a given Metropolitan Statistical Area as of 2020 as defined by the OMB.
+Metropolitan areas were ranked by the highest design value for year-round particle pollution among the counties within the largest Metropolitan Statistical Area containing those counties as defined by OMB as of 2023.

 Did You Know?